nikovirtala/projen-localstack/README.md

 ## Features

-- Automatically installs LocalStack via Homebrew
+- Automatically installs LocalStack and Colima via Homebrew
-- Checks for Docker and installs Colima if needed
 - Creates tasks to manage Colima and LocalStack
 - Adds `aws-cdk-local` to devDependencies
 - Integrates with test task to start LocalStack before tests